flavji/sysc3303/README.txt

 	  see text being printed to the console that indicates whether the floor or elevator is running.

-To find the sequence and UML diagram that we constructed for this assignment, extract all files from A3G8_milestone_1.zip. there should be elevatorSimulation_UML.png and elevatorSimulation_sequenceDiagram.png in the root folder.
+To find the sequence, UML diagram and State machine diagrams that we constructed for this assignment, extract all files from A3G8_milestone_2.zip. there should be elevatorSimulation_UML.png, elevatorSimulation_sequenceDiagram.png, Elevator_State_Machine_Diagram and Scheduler_State_Machine_Diagram in the root folder.

 Credits:
 -------
-- Yash Kapoor 		(Worked on code, refactoring code, UML, and README)
+- Yash Kapoor 		(Worked on code, refactoring code, UML)
 - Faiaz Ahsan 		(Worked on code, rough draft of UML, and Sequence Diagram)
-- Zeid Alwash 		(Worked on code and rough draft of UML)
+- Zeid Alwash 		(Worked on code and rough draft of UML and README)
 - Fareen Lavji	  	(Worked on refactoring code, JUnit Tests, UML, setting up git repository, initial deployment to GitHub, and proofreading README.txt)
-- Harishan Amutheesan	(Worked on code and rough draft of UML)
+- Harishan Amutheesan	(Worked on code, rough draft of UML, State Machine Diagrams)